-We plan to adopt, for 2001 and beyond, an Annual Incentive Compensation Plan ("AICP"), subject to stockholder approval, for our officers and certain other key employees.
+We plan to adopt, for 2001 and beyond, an annual incentive compensation plan (the "AICP"), subject to stockholder approval, for our officers and some other key employees.
 The AICP is an annual plan where awards are based on the level of achievement of goals relating to individual, business unit or Visteon performance.
 If performance goals are achieved, then the target incentive awards, expressed as a percentage of salary, are paid.
-Smaller or greater amounts are earned if objectives are under- or over-achieved, as applicable.
+Smaller or greater amounts are earned if objectives are under- or overachieved, as applicable.
 The relationship between performance objectives and award opportunities is determined and communicated early each year.